jpwenzel/aws-methuselah/README.md

 # aws-methuselah

-**aws-methuselah** is a Python script to check for "old" instances running in AWS, summarizing their total runtime costs since creation.
+**aws-methuselah** is a Python script to check for "old" (as in "long-running") instances running in AWS, summarizing their total runtime costs since creation.

 ## Download